INTO-CPS-Association/unifmu/README.md

 Building for local machine (with Windows as the example, and PowerShell commands for reference).
 This is a good method to locally test if the program is running as it should.
 A reference script is provided for some of the instructions below: [test_local.sh](test_local.sh)

-The cross compilation happens via Docker and the script can be read in [docker-build/build_all.sh](docker-build/build_all.sh)

 1. Make sure you have the following installed on your computer:
    - [rust](https://www.rust-lang.org/tools/install)
    - a [C-compiler and linker](https://visualstudio.microsoft.com/vs/features/cplusplus/)